dagda1/blog/source/_posts/2012-03-18-emberjs-collections.markdown

 {%codeblock%}
 #view Lead.Views.Leads contentBinding="this"
 {%endcodeblock%}
 The contentBinding property is set to **this** which in this context is the current item in the list.
-This is a derived view that I have created named Lead.Views.Leads that I will list shortly.
+This is a derived view that I have created named Lead.Views.Leads that is listed below.
 {% gist 2096900 %}
+The important bit is the Ember property **adjustedIndex** that is listed on line 4.

+If you are unfamiliar with coffeescript, below is how this would be written in javascript:
 {%codeblock%}
 adjustedIndex: function(){
                  this.getPath('_parentView.contentIndex') + 1;
                }.property();
 {%endcodeblock%}
+This function defines what is known as an Ember computed property.
+Computed properties allow you to treat a function like a property.
+This is useful because we can treat the computed property like any other propeties, in the above example we are accessing the **contentIndex** property of the **_parentView** object and incrementing it by 1.
+The fact that the _parentView object is prefixed with an underscore is usually a convention to tell the user of the code that this a private variable but I don't think we are doing much harm in this instance.

+This seems like a lot of work for this example but computed properties are a powerful feature and can have observable behaviour that allows your template to be auto updating which is a powerful feature.